jorgeaugustocarvalho/jorgeaugustocarvalho/README.md

 * :mortar_board: I Study at UFF (Universidade Federal Fluminense)
 * :eggplant: Breaded aubergine >>> all foods​
 * :video_game: My favorite pokémon is Weavile
 * :facepunch: My birthday is the same day of Jackie Chan
+* ✏️ I like to draw randomly sometimes

 ### Some technologies that i've been learning: